-The idea behind the mouse design is to let the gamers set up mouse either for their left or for a right hand.
+The idea behind the mouse design is to let the gamers set up a mouse either for their left or for the right hand.
 It is a fantastic idea for both right-hand as well as for left-hand users.
 It’s up to you whether you choose to go with all of the keys at a time and have four side buttons.
 Anyhow, personally I think it would be an extra load to handle, and you must avoid doing so.

 At the top of the mouse, you may find the basic buttons that will help in adjusting the DPI of G903.
 It also helps in switching between a smooth or step action on its wheel.
 Further, the typical left and right controls are also adjusted with it.

 However, it is small, but the ability to adjust the action of the mouse wheel is mysteriously useful.
-When I use the mouse for a few weeks, personally I feel like using the resistance free option when scrolling the internet and doing artistic work or switching back to the more specific step action while gaming.
+When I use the mouse for a few weeks, personally I feel like using the resistance-free option when scrolling the internet and doing artistic work or switching back to the more specific step action while gaming.

 On the underside of Logitech G903, a more significant shakeup is there, which features a puck (a black disc made of hard rubber) shaped cavity.
 In this framework, you may add 10g weight or attach a PowerCore module.
-Otherwise, the body shape has not changed of the Logitech G903.
-My hand falls comfortably onto the gentle curves of G903 as well as the long body, makes it more compatible for a full range hand sizes.
+Otherwise, the body shape has not changed the Logitech G903.
+My hand falls comfortably onto the gentle curves of G903 as well as the long body, makes it more compatible with a full range of hand sizes.
 (I also got big hands)

 Though, none of the surfaces lined with soft-touch material or rubber, still I didn’t slip out my hands out of the mouse.
 It is the real beauty of the Logitech G903.